 - Handle isn’t as ergonomic at others on the market

-This handcrafted water rower is a testament to gorgeous craftsmanship.
+This handcrafted and robust water rower is a testament to gorgeous craftsmanship.
 MorNon stands by its manufacturing and tests every part of the assembly before moving shipping to you.
 The upright storage and easy transport wheels make this simple to move around.
-If you have wider hips or need an ergonomic handle design, you might consider looking elsewhere.

 The Spirit CRW900 features 10 levels of water resistance and an easy adjust knob so your workout can change with your energy level.
 The wood and steel frame is built to last and the ergonomic handlebar means your grip won’t fail – even when you’re rowing a marathon.